Daisy Looms: Knot Stitch Rounds

 Pass your needle under the threads you wish to knot together from right to left.
 You can knot together any number of threads.
 My sample uses two threads.

-Pass you yarn around the needle as shown in the photo.
+Forming the first knot Pass you yarn around the needle exactly as shown in the photo.

 When you have finished darn your loose ends into the back of your flower.
 If this will show then tie the ends together tightly and cut close to the knot.
 Finish the knot by applying some fabric glue so that it won't come undone.
 I don't suggest doing this if your flowers are going to get pulled around though as it might still come undone.